-1. Pass a comprehensive statewide smokefree indoor workplace law that includes electronic smoking devices and marijuana;
+- Pass comprehensive statewide indoor smokefree law that includes electronic vape products and marijuana; and

+All Alaskans have the right to breathe smokefree air and deserve this simple health protection, no matter where they live or work.
 Alaska has made huge progress in reducing smoking rates among youth by over 60 percent.
-Now, however, we are facing rising rates of exposure and use of electronic smoking devices and marijuana.
-Taxation, underage enforcement, and smokefree public places will protect the health of Alaskan youth.
+Now, however, the state is facing rising rates of exposure and use of electronic smoking devices and marijuana.
+Underage enforcement of e-cigarette vendors and smokefree public places will protect the health of young Alaskans especially.